-After a literature review of related literature (Section~\ref{sec:background}) we present a synthetic dataset of polygonal shapes of high shape variability with known, robust human labels, based on latin alphabet character glyphs (Section \ref{glyph}).
-Despite a broad range of shape variations between fonts (in particular with respect to trivial vertices), characters must maintain strong recognisability attributable to the shapes' Gestalt.
-We then experimentally benchmark the performance of learning models operating on three distinct data representations (1D sequence, set and graph) and varying amounts of geometric transformations (i.e., rotation, scaling and shearing).
-Our results (Section~\ref{results}) document the models' robustness to geometric transformations by benchmarking their performance on the synthetic glyph dataset.
-Building on these results, we further evaluate the generalizability of the models on a real-world building footprint dataset collected from the Open Street Map (OSM) \citep{yan2021graph}.
+Following a literature review (Section~\ref{sec:background}), we introduce a synthetic dataset of polygonal shapes with high shape variability and well-defined human labels, derived from Latin alphabet character glyphs (Section~\ref{glyph}).
+Despite significant shape variations across fonts, particularly in terms of trivial vertices, characters maintain strong recognizability due to their Gestalt properties.
+We then benchmark the performance of learning models on three distinct data representations (1D sequence, set, and graph) under varying geometric transformations (i.e., rotation, scaling, and shearing).
+Our results (Section~\ref{results}) document the models' robustness to geometric transformations through performance evaluation on the synthetic glyph dataset.
+Building on these findings, we further assess model generalizability using a real-world building footprint dataset from OpenStreetMap (OSM) \citep{yan2021graph}.

-Our main contributions are: \begin{enumerate} \item a thorough investigation of the impact of distinct combinations of graph representation of polygons and message-passing learning architectures for the learning of geometric features robust to geometric transformations of shapes and removals of trivial vertices, grounded in a theoretically grounded set of desiderata; \item the contribution of an open synthetic dataset of vector polygon shapes based on glyphs, enabling the benchmarking of geometric learning models; and \item the experimental demonstration that graph representations of vector polygons in conjunction with message-passing neural networks achieve the most robust performance and generalization to real-world shape datasets. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item we provide a systematic investigation of vector polygon representations for geometric shape classification, highlighting the strengths of graph-based encoding over sequences and point sets; \item the introduction of PolyMP and PolyMP-DSC, two lightweight graph message-passing architectures designed to learn geometric-invariant and robust latent representations; \item the release of a synthetic dataset of vector polygons derived from character glyphs, enabling controlled benchmarking of geometric learning models; and \item extensive experiments which show that the proposed message-passing models, PolyMP and PolyMP-DSC, significantly improve robustness to transformations and generalize well to real-world geospatial data. \end{enumerate}

+Together, these contributions aim to provide a principled and practical foundation for learning geometric-invariant representations of spatial polygons—pushing forward the capabilities of shape-based analysis in geospatial domains.